PHYS – Physics

 PHYS 106 Introductory Astronomy (3)

 Prerequisite: high school algebra.
 A descriptive course dealing with the celestial sphere, the solar system, stars and galaxies.
 It presents the astronomical phenomena of the universe in the context of physical science and examines related laws in the context of current issues in planetary and space sciences.
 This course is open to all students who desire a basic understanding of their astronomical environment.
 Of value to future teachers and anyone interested in how mathematics is integrated into science.
 Night viewing sessions are required.
-(NS)
+(EXP, NS)

 PHYS 111 General Physics I with Lab (5)